Patman1O1/rust-project-template/README.md

-# C/C++ Project Template
+# Rust Project Template

 ## Overview
-A template repository for C/C++ projects with CMake and Conan.
+A template repository for Rust projects with Clippy and Bacon.
 A GitHub Action workflow is provided with the on `workflow_dispatch` event.
-This event has three input parameters which are `project_lang`, `project_type`, and `project_namespace`.
-`project_lang` is the language the project will be generated in.
-As the name of this template repo might suggest, the only available options are C and C++.
-For `project_type`, one can choose from Executable, Static Library, Shared Library, or Interface Library.
-The last  parameter, `project_namespace`, is optional and defaults to the name of the GitHub repository name.
+This event has one type which is `type`. `type` is the type of project will be generated.
+More information can be found below.

-## Template Parameters: `project_type`
+## Template Parameters: `type`
-`project_type` determines how the project will be generated.
+`type` determines how the project will be generated.
 The supported types are Executable, and Library.

 ### Project Types: Executable